+Example:

+function destructContract(...) {

+if (endTime<now) {

+Clear all variables and deactivate the contract completely}}

 Secure Access Control Mechanisms

+In PDLs, smart contracts accessed by the PDL participants (e.g., owners) and external sources (e.g., off chain sources) through strict access-control mechanisms.
+Following are the requirements for accessing a smart contract.

+Smart contracts should be accessible by the owner(s) of the contract, or any other party authorised/delegated by the governance

+The governance of the PDL shall ensure that access rights are granted to authorised members (internal and external) only.

+Smart contracts access shall be in a time-controlled manner, that is every access to every smart contract shall have a limited-time access only.

+stringent access control mechanism should be implemented to enforce the same.

+Governance shall maintain a record of access rights granted to parties/entities in an access control list (ACL).

+The fields of an ACL shall include:

+Node Identity (different from public key, and is assigned by the governance when the node joins a PDL)

+Access start date

+Access end date

+Access start time

+Access end time

+Smart contract Identity

+Functions granted access to the smart contract

+The access revocation shall be automated, and software based.
+After the agreed condition(s) are met the access rights are revoked automatically.

+Options:

+In some cases, the owner of the contract or governance may temporarily use delegates to assign rights of a contract.

+Access – Control Requirements for delegates

+Access delegation should be for a limited time and will be revoked when such time elapses.

-Smart contracts should be accessible by the owner(s) of the contract or any other party authorised/delegated by the governance.
-A stringent access control mechanism should be implemented to enforce the same.
-For example, n some cases, the owner of the contract or governance may temporarily use delegates to assign rights of a contract.
-If the delegation is changed, a delegate will have most of the rights as the owner but not all.
+If the delegation is changed, that is, a delegate further delegate the rights, a delegate will have most of the rights as the owner but not all.
 More specifically, a delegate may not be allowed to further delegate the smart contract rights to another party.

 Such delegation rights will stay exclusive to the owner and the governance of the PDL.
 However, an owner may allow the further delegation to the delegates with discretion in some situations.

 It is possible that, some of the delegates further delegates the access rights without authorization.
 To handle this, the device authentication should be implemented.
 That is to say, the access keys assigned to the delegate shall also check for the device identification.

 If a different device is identified than the authorized one than the access of the delegate shall be blocked, and warning should be issued.

-NOTE: The delegation rights should be the function of the Governance Layer, for example, the governance of some PDLs may allow delegation of all functionalities and the governance of some PDLs may prefer to restrict delegation of some functionalities only.
+The delegation rights should be the function of the Governance Layer.

+the governance of some PDLs may allow delegation of all functionalities and the governance of some PDLs may prefer to restrict delegation of some functionalities only.
-Access delegation should be for a limited time and will be revoked when such time elapses.

 The delegate identification can be done through node identifier which is assigned by the governance to the nodes of the PDL.

 Ismael: Agents – delegation for secure access, they may get incentivised to do so.

-Entry Functions (Required Functions)

-In a typical case, contract users shall be able to access only a certain subset of functions.
-Interaction between smart contracts’ functions should be limited and controlled to prevent unauthorised access to other users’ data.
-For example, if a contract function initiates a payment to a client after checking the user credentials through check_accessand then invokes payment through a payment function, this function should only issue the payment and shall not invoke/initiate any other function of the contract, for example, historical data of payments.

-By default, Initialization Functions (clause 6.3.1.1) are Entry Functions because they are the entry -point for any outside request.
-However, other smart contract functions accessible by Oracles/APIs shall also be classed Entry Functions.